 You should avoid using the DESTROY statement to clean up resources unless you are sure that the objects you are destroying are not used elsewhere.
 PowerBuilder's garbage collection mechanism automatically removes unreferenced objects.
-For more information, see Garbage collection and memory management on page 42.
+For more information, see Garbage collection and memory management.